Galápagos Shark

 restaurant

-Diet A generalist predator that primarily eats bottom-dwelling bony fish, octopuses, and squid.
-Large adults are known to occasionally prey on sea lions and smaller sharks.
+Diet A generalist carnivore that primarily targets bottom-dwelling bony fish, octopuses, and squid.
+Large individuals are known to hunt sea lions, marine iguanas, and even smaller sharks.

 park